autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

 Accountability event lifecycle management comprises: accountability event submission on-chain, event handling on-chain, accusations, innocence, fault promotion, and slashing.
 Rule infractions are detected by validators and submitted on-chain.
 As noted under [Protocol Primitives](/concepts/accountability/#protocol-primitives) above, [Faults](/concepts/accountability/#faults) may be directly submitted as `FaultProofs` or promoted from `Accusations`.

+ Rule infractions can be directly submitted as a _fault_ proof by a _reporting validator_ or promoted from an accusation.
+In the latter case, they they are promoted when:
+  - reported as an _accusation_, submitted by a _reporting validator_ against an _offending validator_
+  - eventually defended by an _innocence_ proof, submitted by the _offending validator_ within a proof submission window measured in blocks
+  - if not defended, promoted to _fault_ by the protocol once the innocence window has expired.

 The sequence of lifecycle events for an accountability event is:

 - An accountability event is detected by the AFD protocol and submitted on-chain by a _reporting validator_.